-13-year-old Singaporean boy graduates from top Australian university with perfect GPA
+Singaporean boy, 13, graduates from top Australian university with perfect GPA

 Nathanael said that he has since embraced his condition.

 “It’s part of me and I don’t particularly care.
 I can walk and run like other kids.
-I also do the things other 13-year-olds do,” he said.
+I also do the things other 13-year-olds do,” he added.

 Such activities include playing video games like Tetris, reading comics and solving a Rubik’s cube; he has even devised his own algorithm to solve a 2x2 cube.